borkjt9/kaplan-assignment/README.md

 ### What I would do differently
 If I had unlimited time, I would do the following differently.

-**1. Use a different drag-n-drop library** The library I decided to use led to significant problems, as mentioned above.
+**1. Use a different drag-n-drop library.** The library I decided to use led to significant problems, as mentioned above.
 I would spend more time researching all available libraries and pick the one that best fits my needs.
 I could also develop my own if needed.

-**2. Give arrow buttons their own component** To make it easy for the arrow buttons to dynamically render next to the active answer, I included them in the Answer Component.
+**2. Give arrow buttons their own component.** To make it easy for the arrow buttons to dynamically render next to the active answer, I included them in the Answer Component.
 However, this caused complexity issues later on in terms of event propagation, amongst other things.
 If I had a do-over, I would give them their own component and pass the location of the active answer to the component's props.

-**3. Develop with a mobile first mindset** As mentioned above, I ran into issues with the layout when I tested it on mobile.
+**3. Develop with a mobile first mindset.** As mentioned above, I ran into issues with the layout when I tested it on mobile.
 I would have architected the project to be accessibility on mobile from the start.

 ### What I have learned